Schnitzelbank: Song

 The Big Bad Wolf sings a version of the song to his offspring in the 1936 Walt Disney Silly Symphony cartoon Three Little Wolves.

 Cary Grant, Joan Bennett, and Gene Lockhart sing a version of the song in the film Wedding Present (1936).
 Later, Joan Bennett's character uses the tune to the song to mock Cary Grant's character for his hypocritical behavior after being promoted.

 William Frawley performs an English version of this song in the 1942 World War II propaganda musical The Yankee Doodler.

-The song appears with alternate lyrics in the 1949 Noveltoon Little Red School Mouse.

 Another version is included in Billy Wilder's 1953 film Stalag 17.
 American POWs sing it during a volleyball game to distract guards from spotting a contraband radio antenna hidden in the net.

 In 1957, Bill Haley & His Comets recorded a rock and roll version called "Rockin' Rollin' Schnitzelbank" for their album Rockin' Around the World.

 Bing Crosby included the song in a medley on his album 101 Gang Songs (1961).

-In a 1965 episode of The Munsters, Herman (Fred Gwynne) sing-songs a version of the song while imitating a police sketch artist: "lantern jaw, piercing eyes, classic nose, is das nicht ein classic nose?" etc.

-In the 1971 animated special The Cat in the Hat, the song "Cat, Hat" has a brief section in German, in which the Cat sings, "Ist das nicht ein Katze Hut?"
-(Is this not a cat hat?), and the children respond, "Ja das ist ein Katze Hut" (Yes, that is a cat hat).

-Pennsylvania singer John Schmid (born in 1949) sings a Pennsylvania German version of the Schnitzelbank song; it was uploaded to YouTube in 2010.

-In 1994, Steven Spielberg's popular cartoon show Animaniacs featured a segment using a version of the song, with heavily modified lyrics.
+In 1994, Steven Spielberg's cartoon show Animaniacs featured a segment using a version of the song, with heavily modified lyrics.
 In the sketch, Yakko, Wakko, and Dot travel to Germany to learn the song (referred to as the "International Friendship Song" in the show) from Professor Otto von Schnitzelpusskrankengescheitmeyer, a one-shot character voiced by Jim Cummings.

 Comedian Mel Blanc recorded a novelty Christmas song in the 1950s, "Yah Das Ist Ein Christmas Tree", which borrows the tune and concept.
 This was itself parodied by singer/comedian Joel Kopischke in 2005 as "Stupid Christmas Song".

-The Dutch Country troubadour, Percy Einsig (1902–1971) recorded a popular rendition of "Schnitzelbank" at Up-Town Records, Reading, Pennsylvania.
-He was also made famous in the Pennsylvania Dutch area for his song titled "The Ford Machine".